What is paroxysmal nocturnal hemoglobinuria (PNH)?

 - Aplastic anemia – fatigue, lack of energy, or light-headedness when standing up or with exertion, increased infections, or bleeding.

-- Thrombosis – symptoms depend on the site of the clot but may include pain, swelling, skin discoloration.
+- Thrombosis (blood clots) – symptoms depend on the site of the clot but may include pain, swelling, skin discoloration.
 Clots in the brain can cause ‘stroke-like symptoms’ or headache.

 How is paroxysmal nocturnal hemoglobinuria (PNH) diagnosed?